rust-lang/rfcs/text/3537-msrv-resolver.md

 This will become default with the next Edition.

-When `resolver = "3"` is set, Cargo's resolver will change to *prefer* MSRV compatible versions over incompatible versions when resolving versions except for `cargo install`.
+When `resolver = "3"` is set, Cargo's resolver will change to *prefer* MSRV compatible versions over incompatible versions when resolving new dependencies, except for `cargo install`.
 Initially, dependencies without `package.rust-version` will be preferred over MSRV-incompatible packages but less than those that are compatible.
 The exact details for how preferences are determined may change over time,